|

 a calling card together.

-Tips for teachers: Keep the time signature 2/4 instead of
+111. Drumming Tips for drum teachers: Keep the time signature 2/4 instead

-4/4 while teaching younger students the basics.
-It makes it
+of 4/4 while teaching younger students the basics.
+It makes

 beat a bit more until they've grasped things.